Cellebyte/py-src-dir-layout/README.md

 * [Venv](https://docs.python.org/3/library/venv.html)

+if you don't want to use something like `poetry` you can go with a simple venv

 ```console
 $ python3 -m venv <path_to_venv:.venv|.project_name> # Ensure that you don't use double symlinks here for the python executable